 The UC Davis Redwood SEED (Supported Education to Elevate Diversity) Scholars Program needs mentors who are willing to support our scholars.
 The support our mentors provide is invaluable and an important part of the success for the Redwood SEED Scholars.

-Currently, we have over 30 UC Davis undergraduate students and one second year UC Davis Med School student who are mentors for our Redwood SEED Scholars.
+Currently, we have over 40 UC Davis undergraduate students, several UC Davis Med School students, grad students in Psychology, Biomedical Engineering and Art History who are mentors for our Redwood SEED Scholars.

 What is the value of this mentorship opportunity for the mentors?

 We believe that mentorship is a two way street - mutually beneficial for all involved.

 In study after study, mentorship of students with intellectual disabilities in a post-secondary program is “transformational” for the mentors involved.